HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 }
 {% endraw %}{% endhighlight %}

 Again, the percentage calculation here is slightly tricky.
 Ultimately it is just the offset divided by the length of the animation.
-The offset is just what we had before and the duration of the animation is calculated by subtrating the end of the previous section from the end of the current section.
+The offset is just what we had before and the duration of the animation is calculated by subtracting the end of the previous section from the end of the current section.
 However, because we are only starting at 500 pixels we need to subtract 500 from both sides.
 Then we just do
 {% ihighlight javascript %}{% raw %}
 Math.min
 {% endraw %}{% endihighlight %} that value with 1 to make sure we never get a value larger than 1.